 - How to build an effective fire structure for different situations

-Class will take place at our school's 40-acre property from 9am-4pm on Saturday.
-No Food provided.
+The class will take place at our school's 40-acre property from 9am-4pm on Saturday.
+Food is not provided.
 A NON-SERRATED, fixed blade knife is required for the class.
 Quality knives will be available for purchase ($20-35 depending on the model).
-We will be doing a lot of carving in this class and having a sharp, fixed blade non-serrated knife with a comfortable handle is essential.
+We will be doing a lot of carving in this class, and having a sharp, fixed blade non-serrated knife with a comfortable handle is essential.